 Google would have a huge profit by promoting payday loans at the top of its results pages.
-Some of the loans advertised in the United Kingdom have insane interest ‒ up to 1,575%.
-These loans are directed at British people who are in dire need of money and usually already in a bad financial situation.
+Some of the loans advertised in the United Kingdom have an insane interest of up to 1,575%.
+These loans are directed at British people who are in dire need of money and are usually already in a bad financial situation.

-If you live in the UK and just google ‘loan’, you will see GetMyLoans (which offers a 1,575% rate) at the top of the page.
+If you live in the UK and google ‘loan,’ you will see GetMyLoans (which offers a 1,575% rate) at the top of the page.
 This company also guarantees that you will get the cash in as little as 10 minutes.

 In addition, they offer £3,500 over a two-year period to people with ‘very bad credit’ and without actually checking their credit history, which is more than enough to realize that their only goal is to get people into a debt cycle.

 When you search ‘payday loan’ on Google, you will get ads for LendingStream (1325% rate) and SwiftMoney (1255% rate).
 These companies also paid to get advertised and appear at the top of the pages.